yvetteyyuan/python-boulders/README.md

 # python-boulders
-Text Adventure Game Development

-In this project, I designed a text-based adventure game to share safety tips and fundamental techniques for climbing.
-This game utilizes the Python essentials including but not limited to:
+The purpose of this text adventure game is to share safety tips and fundamental techniques for bouldering.
+Climb away.

+This game utilizes the Python essentials including:

 -Strings and String Manipulation